ju-liu/krylov/README.md

 ### Testing

-To run the krylov unit tests, check out this repository and type
+To run the krylov unit tests, check out this repository and type, e.g.,
 ```
-pytest
+tox -- --maxfail=1
 ```

 ### License

-krylov is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+This software is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).